-127. At its second session, the Committee adopted the World Heritage Emblem which had been designed by Mr. Michel Olyff.
-This Emblem symbolizes the interdependence of cultural and natural properties: the central square is a form created by man and the circle represents nature, the two being intimately linked.
-The Emblem is round, like the world, but at the same time it is a symbol of protection.
-The Committee decided that the Emblem proposed by the artist (see Annex 2) could be used, in any colour or size, depending on the use, the technical possibilities and considerations of an artistic nature.
-The Emblem should always carry the text "World Heritage.
-Patrimoine Mondial".
-The space occupied by "Patrimonio Mundial" can be used for its translation into the national language of the country where the Emblem is to be used.
+115. At its second session, the Committee adopted the World Heritage Emblem which had been designed by Mr.Michel Olyff.
+This emblem symbolizes the interdependence of cultural and natural properties: the central square is a form created by man and the circle represents nature, the two being intimately linked.
+The emblem is round, like the world, but at the same time it is a symbol of protection.
+The Committee decided that the two versions proposed by the artist (see Annex 2) could be used, in any colour, depending on the use, the technical possibilities and considerations of an artistic nature.
+In practice however, the second version is usually preferred by States Parties and has been used by the Secretariat for promotional activities.